octopus-db/schema/README.md

     java -jar schemaspy.jar

+(in case this causes an cairo error try
+    java -jar schemaspy-6.2.4.jar -vizjs
+)

 ### View the Output

 Once SchemaSpy completes, open the generated HTML report in your web browser.
 The main HTML file is usually named `index.html` and is located in the output directory you specified.